schulle4u/yellow-extensions-schulle4u/podcast/README.md

 Podcast 0.8.3
 =============
-A fork of the [original Yellow feed extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/feed) optimized for podcast publishing.
+Web feed optimized for podcast publishing.

 ## How to install extension